tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/产品简介/访问管理/可授权的资源类型_intl_en.md

 Resource-level permission refers to the ability to specify which resources users are allowed to operate on.
 Cloud Virtual Machine(CVM) has partial support for resource-level permission.
 This means that for certain CVMs, you can control when users are allowed to operate on them, and what specific resources users are allowed to use.
-For example, you [authorize users to perform operations on specific CVMs in Guangzhou] (https://intl.cloud.tencent.com/document/product/213/10312).
+For example, you [authorize users to perform operations on specific CVMs in Guangzhou](https://intl.cloud.tencent.com/document/product/213/10312).
 The types of resources can be authorized in Cloud Access Management (CAM) are as follows:

 | Resource Type | Resource Description Method in Authorization Policy |